victorbiga/engineering-management/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# About this list

+Items:

+* 🧰: this resource is a list of resources
+* 📖: bool
+* 🎞: video/movie extract/moovie

 # Books

 More than any other field, management is full of fluffy books that could be summarized in one 100-word article.
 That being said, there's a number of excellent books, listed below.